Stripe Elements with React: Seamless Checkout

 Implement a custom React Context to manage client secrets, loading states, and element references without prop drilling.
 Context boundaries prevent unnecessary re-renders during high-frequency UI updates.

 Mount the Payment Element component with dynamic appearance options.
-Disable auto-capture for subscription flows to allow backend validation before finalizing charges.
 Align tokenization pipelines with Payment Element Integration standards.

 import { Elements } from '@stripe/react-stripe-js';